jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

 • Summarize puzzle purpose and goals.
 • Describe the solver algorithm conceptually and identify important evolving state.
 • Define natural visualization steps.
-• Identify what must be visualized to understand solver_result.txt.
+• Identify what must be visualized to understand the result.

 visual_theme.md
 • Infer theme from puzzle description.